-You should descale your kettle once every 3 months.
-If you live in a hard water area, however, you will need to descale it once a month.
-You may have to increase this schedule if you use your kettle very often throughout the day.
+- Descale your kettle regularly: You should descale your kettle once every three months to get rid of limescale.
+However, if you live in a hard water area, I find it best to do it once a month.
+Keep in mind that you probably have to increase the descaling schedule if you use your kettle very often throughout the day.

-Keeping your kettle clean on the outside and inside is important.
-Giving it a rinse from time to time and a wash with a mild detergent should halt any bad smells or tastes.
-You can use a mild detergent to clean your kettle on the inside.
+- Keep your kettle clean: In my experience, keeping your kettle clean on the outside and inside is crucial to prevent an unpleasant taste or strange smell.
+Giving it a rinse from time to time and a wash with a mild detergent should eliminate any bad smells or tastes.
 Make sure you rinse it well after you have cleaned it.

-Before using your new kettle, make sure that you boil the water inside it twice and discard it.
-This should get rid of dust or anything inside the kettle that would make the water taste or smell.
+- Rinse a new kettle: Before using your new kettle, make sure that you boil the water inside it twice and discard it to get rid of dust or anything inside the kettle that would make the water taste or smell bad.

 - Install a water filter: As mentioned above, install a water filter if you can taste or smell the chlorine in your water.

 Wrapping Up: Fixing a Kettle That Tastes or Smells Bad